AdSense for YouTube pub-8090345420272172 SHOBANA GOMES' BOOKSTORE

 I was glad that he rented the vehicle.
 I couldn't imagine going on a date in a taxi.
 I shudder to think of having to ride in an auto!
 I can't imagine how I'd look at the end of the ride - my newly blown hair all frumpled and untidy.

 He was still talking, and I was tongue-tied like the first time we spoke.
 I let him talk.
 There was so much I could learn about him when he talked.“Was it only yesterday we first met?”
-He said in a teasing way.
-“Seems like I have known you for a long time.”
+He teased, “Seems like I have known you for ages.”

 I thought that way too when I was all broken up this morning, so I replied, "Yes, I feel that way too.
 There is a familiarity between us.
 Like deja vu."